J-Siu/johnsiu.com/content/blog/hugo-blog.md

 I was attracted to Ghost due to its simplicity, low resource requirement, and most importantly the markdown syntax.

 I started using markdown with GitHub.
 Nowadays I create all my documentation, notes in markdown.
-Typing them up in VScode, I don't need the web gui interface in Ghost.
+Typing them up in VSCode, I don't need the web GUI interface in Ghost.

-Late last year I come across the term __static site generator__.
-After experimenting with different packages, I picked __[Hugo](https://gohugo.io/)__.
+Late last year I come across the term `static site generator`.
+After experimenting with different packages, I picked [Hugo](//gohugo.io/).

 ### Workflow

 Hugo is a command line tool.
-There is no online/web gui.
+There is no online/web GUI.
 It does have a steep learning curve during initial setup.
 However once I lock down my directory structure, theme, and all the commands I need, it become smooth and easy.

 Following is the workflow in plan commands: